DestruidorPT/laravel-sqrl-auth/README.md

  - Laravel >= 6.0.0

 # Installation
+You can check the installation process here to [Installation and Demo Video](#installation-and-demo-video).
 First, install laravel , and make sure that the database connection settings are correct.

 ```